Recognition of same-sex unions in Bulgaria: Koilova and Babulkova and aftermath

 On 5 September 2023, the European Court of Human Rights (ECHR) ruled in Koilova and Babulkova v.
 Bulgaria that the government had unfairly discriminated against a same-sex couple, Darina Koilova and Lilia Babulkova, Bulgarian nationals who had legally married in the United Kingdom in November 2016, by refusing to recognise their marriage.
 The couple had filed a lawsuit in Lyulin in 2017 to have their marriage recognised in Bulgaria.
 The Sofia Administrative Court rejected their case in January 2018.
 However, a group of lawyers representing the couple appealed that decision.
 The Supreme Administrative Court of Bulgaria upheld the lower court's decision in December 2019.
 The couple issued the following statement after the court ruling, "The law's job is to regulate realities in a society.
 Our family is such a reality, and I regret that the Supreme Court in our country did not have the courage to admit this fact.
 Not recognizing our marriage does not have the power to break the bond between us.
 But it has the power to make our lives much more difficult.
 It is a pity when your own country creates difficulties and makes you feel small and insignificant, and I am sure that in this respect, many people know how we feel.
 Now, however, holidays are coming and we just want to wish everyone to enjoy them with their loved ones, with warmth and affection, as we will do."

 The case was appealed to the ECHR in 2020, which held oral arguments on 4 July 2023.
 The court issued its decision on 5 September, overturning the previous court rulings and concluding that the government had violated Article 8 of the European Convention on Human Rights, which protects the right to private and family life.
 The court imposed a positive obligation on the government to establish a legal framework recognising same-sex unions.
 However, the court also emphasised existing case law in Schalk and Kopf v.
 Austria that there is no obligation under the Convention to legalise same-sex marriage.
 Human Rights Watch issued a statement following the decision, urging the government to "swiftly implement the court's judgment".
 The Grand Chamber of the European Court of Human Rights had already ruled in January 2023 in Fedotova and Others v.
 Russia that Article 8 imposes a positive obligation on all member states of the Council of Europe to recognize same-sex partnerships.

 Same-sex marriage

 Background

 The Constitution of Bulgaria explicitly prohibits the recognition of same-sex marriage.
 Article 46(1) states: "Matrimony shall be a free union between a man and a woman.
 Only a civil marriage shall be legal."
 (Note: Бракът е доброволен съюз между мъж и жена. Законен е само гражданският брак.)
-As a result, any future laws recognising same-sex marriage would be unconstitutional; the only way to legalise same-sex marriage in Bulgaria would be to amend the Constitution, which requires a two-thirds majority in the National Assenbly on three occasions.
+As a result, any future laws recognising same-sex marriage would be unconstitutional; the only way to legalise same-sex marriage in Bulgaria would be to amend the Constitution, which requires a two-thirds majority in the National Assembly on three occasions.